amazon-connect/amazon-connect-chatjs/README.md

 > **Note on `features`:** the `features` block (including `messageReceipts`) is only re-evaluated when you pass it explicitly.
 If a subsequent `setGlobalConfig` call omits `features`, the previously configured message-receipts settings (`shouldSendMessageReceipts` and `throttleTime`) are preserved.
 This keeps wrapping libraries that only update unrelated fields like `loggerConfig` or `region` from unintentionally re-enabling receipts.

 #### `connect.ChatSession.ChatClient`

+The transport contract between ChatJS and the [Amazon Connect Participant Service](https://docs.aws.amazon.com/connect/latest/APIReference/API_Operations_Amazon_Connect_Participant_Service.html).
+By default ChatJS calls that service directly using its bundled AWS SDK client; extend `ChatClient` and pass the instance as `customChatClient` to route every call through your own backend instead, so tokens need not reach the browser.
+Methods resolve to `{ data: <response body, PascalCase keys unchanged> }`, except `downloadAttachment` (a `Blob`) and `getAttachmentURL` (a `string`).
+A client passed to `create()` takes precedence over one registered with `setGlobalConfig()`.

 ```js
 class MyChatClient extends connect.ChatSession.ChatClient {